blair-c/rivals.academy/content/lectures/pomme-tech/index.md

 {{< video fair-boost-go-brr >}}

-Fair boost slide is also relatively lenient to edgecancel, which is a fun movement and pressure option.
+Fair boost slide is also relatively lenient to edgecancel, which can be a great movement and pressure option.

 {{< video fair-edgecancel >}}